nghiavt2906/GradCAM-for-Deepfake-Detection-XceptionNet/README.md

 This repository demonstrates applying Explainable AI method like `Grad-CAM` to a CNN model, `XceptionNet`, for Deepfake Detection task.
 By employing `Grad-CAM`, it helps to give more insights and justify on how decisions are made by CNN models.

 ### Pretrained model used:
-- `XceptionNet`: the model has been trained on dataset from [Celeb-DF: A Large-scale Challenging Dataset for DeepFake Forensics](https://github.com/yuezunli/celeb-deepfakeforensics), then it was used to predict on new dataset, [Kaggle Deepfake Detection Challenge](https://www.kaggle.com/competitions/deepfake-detection-challenge/data), which it has never seen before.
+- `XceptionNet`: the model has been trained on dataset from [Celeb-DF: A Large-scale Challenging Dataset for DeepFake Forensics](https://github.com/yuezunli/celeb-deepfakeforensics), then it was used to predict on new dataset from [Kaggle Deepfake Detection Challenge](https://www.kaggle.com/competitions/deepfake-detection-challenge/data) which it has never seen before.
 Thus, the results can help to draw conclusion on how well the model can generalize on unseen data.

 ### Methodology
 A pretrained `XceptionNet` model was employed to make predictions on new dataset for Deepfake Detection task and applied with Grad-CAM to explain how the model made decisions based on important parts on images.
 Below are the following steps for the approach: